 If you are looking to turn your garden into an oasis of monarch butterflies all you need are some milkweed seeds.
 That's right, it's that easy.
 Milkweed is the main food source for these gorgeous butterflies.
 Their pollination in your yard will create the most beautiful getaway for you to sit out and admire the plants while the Monarchs thrive.
+Another benefit to the plant is hummingbirds also like milkweed flowers, and who wouldn't want a garden full of butterflies and hummingbirds?
+Here's a few tips on how to grow milkweed.

 What is Milkweed?

-There are multiple variations of the milkweed plant but any variation of the genus Asclepias will work as a host plant.
+There are multiple types of milkweed plant but any variation of the genus Asclepias will work as a host plant.
 When you're looking to plant milkweed in your yard, it's important to look for native plants to your area or at least North America.
 That will ensure it thrives as well as the butterflies.

 How Does Milkweed Attract Butterflies?